-A fantastic benefit of Introduction to Data Science with Python and Introduction to Data Science with R is that both courses introduce you to Jupyter Notebooks, part of the Jupyter Project.
+A fantastic benefit of our Fundamentals of Data Science for Social Scientists course package for institutions, is that the courses introduce you to Jupyter Notebooks, part of the Jupyter Project.
 But what is a Jupyter Notebook?
 And why is it such a useful tool?
 We asked course instructor Geoff Bacon to share his thoughts.

 Jupyter notebooks are a relatively new way of using Python.
 I personally found them quite confusing when I first saw them and didn't immediately understand why on earth people would bother with them, but I soon changed my mind.

 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 You’ll be able to use it for tasks like data cleaning and transformation, statistical modeling and data visualization, and much more.

 In Fundamentals of Data Science for Social Scientists, learners are able to use Notebooks to access the course activities, or course instructions, or large data sets.
 Jupyter Notebooks enable browser-based computation, avoiding the need to install software, transfer files, or update libraries.

 Because the web has become so important in the last decade, web browsers have become very good at displaying graphics and fonts.
 Rather than re-inventing the wheel, the Jupyter notebook runs in the browser so it can use the browser's ability to display graphics.
 So even though we view and edit Jupyter notebooks in the browser, they often have nothing to do with the internet.
 Jupyter notebooks provide a more user friendly interface than running Python directly from the terminal, and they try to let you annotate your code more than #comments.